Back

 Official Concert Shuttle Bus Service

-Pre-concert, shuttle bus services will run from Dudley Street (near New Street Station) starting at 3.30pm.
-Buses will then depart at 10-minute intervals, with the final service leaving at 7.30pm.
+Pre-concert, shuttle bus services will run from Dudley Street (near New Street Station).
+Buses will then depart at 10-minute intervals.
 The buses will drop fans at Aston Hall across the road from Villa Park.

 Marshalls will be on hand to ensure passengers access the services safely both at the City Centre and Aston Hall.

-The service is priced at £5 one way - £10 return.
+The service is priced at £7.50 one way - £15 return.

 Shuttle bus tickets can also be purchased on the day at either end of the service.